Reviews You Can Rely On

 Ally Arcuri

-At GearLab, we have spent years testing over 50 pairs of running shorts, and this review brings you our top 10 picks.
-With countless miles and hours logged, our team of athletes and dedicated runners put each option through a gauntlet of rigorous in-lab and in-field tests to help you find the perfect pair no matter where you run.
+At GearLab, we have spent years testing over 50 pairs of running shorts, and this review brings you our top picks for both men and women.
+Our team of athletes and dedicated runners logged hundreds of miles in each pair across roads, trails, and gym floors, combining objective dry time testing and product measurements with real-world assessment to help you find the pair that fits your goals and budget.

 Related: Best Running Shorts for Men